microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 **NOTE:** If you have any errors during the deployment, there may be a conflict with the resources you are trying to deploy.
 In particlar, if you have capacity issue or quota issues.
 You will need to re-deploy.
  - For capacity issues, you may need to try a different region in your deployment.
- - For and Open AI quota issues, you can add an otional parameter for the OpenAI region by adding the following parameter to the deployment command:
+ - For and Open AI quota issues, you can add an optional parameter for the OpenAI region by adding the following parameter to the deployment command:

 ```bash
 -OpenAILocation ""